While Adelaide has the Barossa Valley, Sydney has the Hunter and Melbourne the Mornington Peninsula, Ballarat’s go-to wine region is the Pyrenees.

 Mount Cole and Mount Buangor are located on the outskirts of Beaufort and are filled with cool glades and evergreen gullies that maintain their cool on summer days.
 Mount Cole State Forest is scattered with stunning picnic grounds providing enchanting settings for a memorable day out with family and friends.

-Another popular picnic location is Ferntree Falls Picnic Ground in Mount Buangor State Park.
+Ferntree Falls Picnic Ground in Mount Buangor State Park is a popular picnic location.
 Take in the majestic views of towering trees and fern-filled gullies while you enjoy a picnic in nature.
 Don’t forget to bring your camera to capture those stunning Instagram-worthy shots when you are presented with the natural wonders of Ferntree Waterfalls.